ahmerhkhan/AhmerHKhan/README.md

-# Hey , I'm Ahmer Habib Khan
+# Hey, I'm Ahmer Habib Khan

 **Product-Focused Builder** | **AI-Native Engineer** | **Fintech Founder**

 I turn complex business judgment into functional software.
 I specialize in AI-native development (Vibecoding)—leveraging LLMs and modern frameworks to move from concept to production at a speed traditional workflows can't match.
 Experienced in architecting full-stack applications from concept to deployment, with expertise in fintech infrastructure and B2B SaaS.

 ---